 Investing as a teenager provides you with a significant financial advantage as you get older.
-Not only do you have more time for funds to accumulate, but you can benefit from compound interest and youth tax breaks.
+You have more time than most investors to set aside funds for retirement and start investing, you can benefit more from compound interest, and you can even enjoy youth tax breaks.

-Furthermore, investing as a teenager gives you valuable investing experience for later in life.
-However, figuring out how to start investing as a minor can be difficult.
-You will need an adult you trust to help you set up and manage accounts.
+Figuring out how to start investing as a minor can be difficult, but you can do it.
+But you will need help.
+Specifically, at the onset, you’ll need an adult you trust to help you set up and manage accounts.

-Let’s take a look at how to invest as a teenager, the types of investments teenagers should consider and the best investments for teenagers.
+Let’s take a look at how to invest as a teenager.
+This full primer will go over everything you’ll need, from how to get started to the types of investments teenagers should consider to the best investments for teenagers.

 How Old Do You Have to Be to Invest in Stocks?

-If you want to learn how to invest as a teenager or minor under the age of majority in your state, you need to open a custodial account through a number of the best investing apps for beginners.
+If you want to learn how to invest as a teenager or minor under the age of majority in your state, you should open a joint brokerage or custodial account through a number of the best investing apps for beginners.

 How to Invest Under 18: Investing as a Teenager

 The best investments for a teenager will include a combination of the most basic building blocks of any portfolio: individual stocks, mutual funds and exchange-traded funds (ETFs).

 Investing in individual stocks (also called “equities”) is considered one of the best ways to generate growth from your savings—but this investment vehicle also comes with a high degree of risk.